MagdaMalinowska/guides/protocol/git/README.md

 miscommunication.

-They make comments and ask questions directly on lines of code in the Bitbucket/GitHub web interface or in the project's chat room.
+They make comments and ask questions directly on lines of code in the Bitbucket / GitHub web interface or in the project's chat room.

 For changes which they can make themselves, they check out the branch.